cyqpp-uw/my-projects/README.md

 **Additionally**, you will need to download each of the data sets, placing them in the provided data/ folder of your project repository.
 If your data is only available through a Web API rather than as a data file, you do not need to download it.

-# Submitting
-In order to submit your project proposal:

-1. Confirm that you've successfully completed the proposal (e.g., that you've completed all the sections and provided all of the required information).

-Please proofread your report!
-Make sure there aren't any half finished sentences or egregious typos, and that overall it is cleanly formatted and readable.
-It should be in better condition than these assignment write-ups!
-Moreover, since there are multiple people on your team to read it over, you should definitely have caught and fixed any mistakes

-2. Have one person add, commit, and push the completed proposal and the downloaded data sets to your GitHub repository.
-While it's fine if only one person pushes the work, we expect all group members to participate/contribute to writing the proposal!

-3. Submit the URL of your GitHub Repository as your assignment submission on Canvas (this page, at the top).

-**Since this is a group project, only one person needs to submit the link via Canvas.**